 The banks’ bank.
 The lender of last resort.
 The orchestrator of the U.S. economy.
-These words are often used to describe the central bank of the U.S., more officially known as the Federal Reserve System.
+These words are often used to describe the central bank of the U.S., officially known as the Federal Reserve System.

-Investors and economists alike obsess over every word and sentence that comes out of the Fed, whether they’re from public speeches or statements issued after meetings by its policymaking arm, the Federal Open Market Committee (FOMC).
+Investors and economists alike obsess over every word and sentence that comes out of the Fed, whether from public speeches or statements issued after meetings by its policymaking arm, the Federal Open Market Committee (FOMC).

 “The decisions that the Fed makes ultimately impact the interest rates that are relevant for everything that we do,” says Eric Sims, economics professor at the University of Notre Dame.